BSharmi/DPM-LGCP/README.md

 ## Usage
 Unzip the package.
 Change the current directory in R to the ‘LGCP_package' folder containing the code and data organized into subfolders

-- ‘INLA’ contains the R package
+- INLA contains the R package
-- ‘Real’ contains script, data and some results for neural stem cells used in the paper

---‘Data’ – peak files for twenty-one transcription factors, diHMM generated domain bed files for thirty domains and mm10 refseq genes.
+- Real contains script, data and some results for neural stem cells used in the paper -Data – peak files for twenty-one transcription factors, diHMM generated domain bed files for thirty domains and mm10 refseq genes.
-2. ‘Main_Code’ – scripts to generate clusters in chromatin states
-3. ‘Plotting_Code’ -  scripts to generate enrichment maps of TF peaks and TF modules in chromatin states
+  -Main_Code – scripts to generate clusters in chromatin states -Plotting_Code’ -  scripts to generate enrichment maps of TF peaks and TF modules in chromatin states
 4. ‘Results’ – clustering results (RData files) on chromatin states
 - ‘Simulation’ has code and results for simulation data
 1.	‘code’ – scripts to simulate transcription factors binding sites with twenty TFs and three clusters and evaluate results by applying clustering algorithm using non-homogeneous Poisson point process